 “Any which way but juice?”

 This is Kitty Kat.
 Everything changed when he came on the scene, sometime around the fall of 2009.
 We still remember Piper walking around in the backyard with her cousin at Thanksgiving, wearing her “Where The Wild Things Are” t-shirt and proudly carrying her new best friend.
 Things were never the same again.
 She takes that cat everywhere with her.
 Everywhere.
 We would sure be in trouble if anything ever happened to him.

 Originally, when we got him, Amy had actually hid Kitty Kat in the closet because Piper had already gotten a care package that week.
 So we tried to save the new stuffed animal for a rainy day.
-However, Piper dug around in the closet when we had our backs turned, and that was that…
+But Piper dug around in the closet when we had our backs turned and that was that.